 - Salt and pepper, to taste

 - Bring water to a boil in a large pot, add pasta and cook 1 minute less than instructed on the box.
-Drain and return to pot.
-Stir in a little olive oil to keep pasta from sticking.
+Reserve a mug of pasta water, then drain and return to pot.
+Cover with aluminum foil and set aside.

+- When lobster and shrimp are cool enough to handle, remove the lobster from the shells and chop into chunks.
 Set aside.

-- When lobster and shrimp are cool enough to handle, chop into chunks.
-Set aside in a medium bowl and cover with foil to keep warm.

-- Turn heat to low and add the cheeses.
+- Turn heat to low and add the cheeses in a few additions.
 Stir until melted and smooth.
 Sauce will be thick at this point.
-Stir in reserved stock 1-2 tablespoons at a time until desired cream sauce consistency.
-Add nutmeg, and salt and pepper, to taste.
+Stir in reserved pasta water 1-2 tablespoons at a time until desired creamy consistency.
+Add nutmeg, salt and pepper, to taste.

 - Fold the cooked pasta, lobster and shrimp into the cheese sauce.
 Let mixture warm and flavors meld for a few minutes while stirring occasionally.
-Remove from heat and transfer to serving bowl.
-Garnish with chives.
-Enjoy.
+Remove from heat and serve.
+Garnish with parsley and chives.
+Enjoy!

 This page contains affiliate links.
 Meaning, whenever you purchase an item after clicking an Amazon link through this website, we receive a small percentage from Amazon.
 It doesn’t cost anything extra to you!
 It simply helps maintain the blog.
 Thanks so much!